-During times of crisis — such as the global pandemic — keeping the supply chain moving becomes even more important.
-Supply chain issues can lead to critical shortages of items like medications, which people need to remain healthy and combat the situation at hand.
+During times of crisis — such as the global pandemic — keeping supply chains moving becomes even more important.
+Issues with supply chains can lead to critical shortages of items like medications, which people need to remain healthy and combat the situation at hand.
 Unfortunately, the COVID-19 outbreak has caused early disruptions to the supply chain as companies adjust their policies.

 The long-term health of manufacturing will depend on the adoption of new approaches and care in pursuing solutions that may be impacted by future legislation or restrictions related to each industry.
 Here are some ways your company can do its part in maintaining the supply chain during the coronavirus outbreak.

 Having trouble with your Supply Chains?
 Contact RCA Now →

 Communication at all levels between clients and suppliers becomes essential during difficult times.
 Transparency and early warnings on both sides can help you avoid instances of confusion and blame.
 When you’re on the same page, even if you do not hear the answers you want to hear, you can figure out how to deal with the situation productively.
 Be up front about delays or issues you run into along the way so that your clients understand the situation.